exalearn/colmena/docs/design.rst

 Communication between the "Thinker" and "Doer" is asynchronous and follows a very specific pattern.
-"Thinker" applications make requests to the method server for computations and receive the results in no particular order.
+"Thinker" applications make requests to the task server for computations and receive the results in no particular order.

-..
-TODO (wardlt): Need to check my nomenclature with a distributed computing person

 Implementation
 --------------